ethus3h/personal/work/Fall 2018/NMD498/Assignment 4/2018m09d19a20-Assignment-4: Text-Based Proposal.md

 ### IFTTT

+This is a tool for constructing simple tasks using Web services' APIs.
+It does not seem relevant to this project.

 ## Payload

 What's the smallest unit of meaning you hope to circulate?

 ### App-payload: ________________

+The EITE client and server apps are proposed above.

 ### URL-blog: ________________

+This proposal could be polished and published as a Web page.
+Alternatively or in addition, it should be used to fill out the content in the project's Web site.

 ### Video: ________________

+A video introduction to the project can be created to serve as an aid to recruit other people to work on this.

 ## Recognition